White Monastery: The library

 The literacy campaign, which Shenouda the Archimandrite waged in his monastery, reflected positively on the library of the monastery.
-With everyone in the monastery capable of reading and many skilled in the art of writing manuscripts, the library must have been one of the greatest libraries of Christian Egypt.
-This testimony is not only in the number of codices identified, but also in the wide variety of subjects it possessed.
+With everyone in the monastery capable of reading and many skilled in writing manuscripts, the library must have been one of the greatest libraries of Christian Egypt.
+The library contained around 1,000 codices, averaging 200-300 pages each.
+Around 10% of these survived today in collections primarily located in Europe.
+This testimony is not only in the number of codices identified but also in the wide variety of subjects it possessed.

 Today the library is scattered all over the world.
 Codices were dismembered with individual folios ending up in different libraries or museums.
 At times, even an individual folio ended up in different libraries which were thousands of miles apart.
 Serious effort has been undertaken to artificially regroup these codices from their Diaspora with photographic means.
 Mgr.
 Louis Théophile Lefort, a coptologist of Louvain, made the first comprehensive attempt toward achieving this monumental goal.
 However, his collection was a tragic victim of World War II.
-Currently this task has been taken up by Prof. Tito Orlandi and his associates in the Sapienza University of Rome.
+Currently, this task has been taken up by Tito Orlandi and his associates in the Sapienza University of Rome.
 There, they formed the Corpus dei Manoscritti Copti Letterari.
 They were able to identify hundreds of separate codices with the aid of the prior works that Coptic scholars had previously done.

 The library contents, as mentioned above, has adorned many libraries and museums around the world from as early as the 19th century.
 The following is a partial list of those places that possess such fragments: